 Observing a shift in attention and connection while walking, Rachel made point-of-view photo-sequences of the walker moving in relation to their environment and of phenomena that capture gaze.
 Subsequently she read of perceptive shifts while walking into land, long-described by Indigenous authorities, shifts between ‘background and foreground’ ‘the feet on the ground and the ground on the feet,’ and the Yolngu term ‘shimmer,’ which describes the way the eye is captured by the ‘rippling intra-activity’ of lively relationships honed over millennia (Deborah Bird Rose, ‘Shimmer’ Edinburgh University Press, 2022).
 Western theories from philosophy and psychology to plant science and human biology that describe multi-sensory moving-in-relation-to as key to cognition resonate with these knowledges.

-She works with Neil Manuell, a senior developer currently working in UI systems for AAA console games.
-He has created an app allowing users to interact with moving-image sequences frame-by-frame, a Kinect hack where viewers trigger moving-image by walking towards and away from a projection and a haptic navigation device worn against the chest as a direction-sensitive heartbeat.
+Neil Manuell is a senior developer currently working in UI systems for AAA console games.
+With OUTSHIFT he created an app allowing users to interact intuitively with moving-image sequences, a Kinect hack where viewers trigger moving-image by walking towards and away from a projection and a haptic navigation device worn against the chest as a direction-sensitive heartbeat.